Fix & Foxi (TV channel): Africa and the Middle East

 In June 2015, Your Family Entertainment announced plans to launch Fix & Foxi in Africa and the Middle East in English and Arabic, with a French language feed in the works.
 The channel would re-brand the company's existing yourfamily channel in the market.
 It first launched in Nigeria on Consat on June 1, 2015.
 As of 2021, a French-language feed still does not exist and it is possible that the plan to launch such a feed was scrapped.

 An English version specific to Sub-Saharan Africa named My TV Toonz debuted on satellite television operator My TV on September 1, 2015.
 Similarly, a French version specific to the region called Ma Télé Toonz was launched the following month on sister operator Ma Télé.
 Citing "harsh market realities", both channels were shut down on February 6, 2017.

 The channel launched in the United Arab Emirates through Etisalat's IPTV services eLife TV on November 24, 2015.
 Cell C launched the channel in South Africa in November 2017.

 Europe

 At MIPCOM 2017, Your Family Entertainment signed a partnership with Telekom Austria Group to offer Fix & Foxi across Central and Eastern Europe through satellite distribution.

 Gibtelecom launched the channel in Gibraltar in June 2018.

 Asia-Oceania

 Fix & Foxi channels are operated in SMV FreeSat in Indonesia and Agilasat in the Philippines.

 The channel was also available in Hong Kong by I-Cable Communications until 3 April 2021.

+The channel was launched on Cignal in the Philippines on 16 November 2024.

 Satellite

-Fix & Foxi channel transmits through 13 different satellites: Optus D2, Eutelsat 7, Galaxy 19, Fetch TV, Foxtel, TransACT, Hikari TV, Freeview, Skynet 5D, NSS-806, Spainsat, Topsat and SKY PerfecTV!.
+Fix & Foxi channel transmits through 12 different satellites: Eutelsat 7, Galaxy 19, Fetch TV, Foxtel, TransACT, Freeview, Skynet 5D, NSS-806, Spainsat, Topsat, SKY PerfecTV! and Cignal TV.